dimazest/flock/readme.md

 (circusctl) start flock-web  # Start flock-web, the main backend process

 # You are ready to open http://localhost:8080, but insert data first.
+# If you want to access the web backend from a remote machine, you will
+# either need to:
+#
+# * open port 8080 (or rather set up a rverse proxy)
+# * ssh -L8080:localhost:8080 $HOST
 ```

 Insert the data